PhillypHenning/operations-heyemoji/README.md

 Replace the `bucket = "YOUR BUCKET NAME" with the bucket name that was specified in the above step.

-Providers are integrations (usually created/maintained by the company that owns the integration) that instructs Terraform on how to perform requests.
-You can think of them like node modules, or python packages.
+Providers are integrations (usually created/maintained by the company that owns the integration) that instructs Terraform on how to perform a given request.

 #### `terraform/providers.tf`
 ```